Erpix3lt/KISD-I-Robot/README.md

 Now we can use python and pip as usual.

-Install all dependencies: `pip install vPython`& `pip install paho-mqtt` `pip3 install python-dotenv `
+Install all dependencies: `pip install vPython`& `pip install paho-mqtt` `pip install python-dotenv`

 Copy the .env.template file and name it .env, fill in all connection details.
 The default port is 1883.